soasme/nim-markdown/README.md

 ## Library Usage

-The basic usage of library `markdown` is comprised of a three-step.
-Example minimal code is like below.
+Below is the minimal usage of using `markdown` as a library.

 ```nim
 # 1. import pkg.